alabou/NMOS-MatroxOnly/Alerts.md

 This document describes MvAlertManager IS-12 / MS-05-02 object and the IS-12 and RestAPI methods for accessing it.

 The MvAlertManager is a fully IS-12 / MS-05-02 compliant object that can be used to configure alerts from various Interfaces, Senders and Receivers events.
 The object can be accessed as any IS-12 / MS-05-02 object through a WebSocket interface exposed as the IS-12 standard control endpoint of type "urn:x-nmos:control:ncp/v1.0".
-The MVAlertManager obejct can also be accessed as a simpler RestAPI at the same endpoint using the POST verb instead of the usual GET upgrading the connection from HTTP(S) to WebSocket.
+The MVAlertManager object can also be accessed as a simpler RestAPI at the same endpoint using the POST verb instead of the usual GET upgrading the connection from HTTP(S) to WebSocket.
 The HTTP(s) RestAPI allows an easier access to the MvAlertManager while still allowing asynchronous alerts to propagate to the RestAPI client through chunked responses.

 The alerts provide statistics, states and events about the network interfaces and the streaming engines of Senders and Receivers.
 By default the MVAlertManager provide a comprehensible set of pre-configured alerts allowing a client to quickly get monitoring alerts without requiring anything but a subscription to the MvAlertManager.
 More advanced use of the MvAlertManager allow a client to configure its own alerts or reconfigure the existing ones within the capabilities expressed by the MvAlertManager.